jsambrook/common-sense/_posts/2024-10-11-assertion-checking.md

 argument and signals (triggers) an assertion failure and some kind of system halt if the condition is false.

-In the case of an assertion failure, the system displays debug information and then halts.
-On systems I build, this means doing a processor reinitialization and then dumping the debug information to some kind of output device, such as the system console (if it has one.)

-The debug information is often the contents of the general registers as they were at the time of the assertion failure, the conditional expression that triggered the assert (because it evaluated false) and some kind of source code identifier that indicates the location of the assert statement in the code.
-This might be source file and line number, or an integer code that never is reused in the code base.

 In the example code above, the first assertion checks that the device_id is valid before we attempt to use it.
 The subsequent assertions verify that we've gotten valid configuration data for our